mmk-1/tora-protocol/docs/TORA/algorithm.rst

 Background and Related Work
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Temporally-Ordered Routing Algorithm was originally proposed in [CITATION] by Vincent D. Park and M. Scott Corson.
+Temporally-Ordered Routing Algorithm was originally proposed in [Park1997]_ by Vincent D. Park and M. Scott Corson.
 TORA is a distributed algorithm designed for mobile ad hoc networks to establish and maintain efficient routes in dynamic network environments.
 The algorithm is based on the concept of link reversal, where nodes maintain a logical link reversal hierarchy to facilitate routing decisions in response to topological changes.

 Distributed Algorithm: |TORA|
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~